bugsnag/bugsnag-unity/UPGRADING.md

 The impact of this will be that some errors will effectively be duplicated between older and newer versions of your app.

-Handled errors and native crashes will continue grouping in the same way and are not affected by this upgrade.
+Handled errors and native crashes will maintain their existing groups and are not affected by this upgrade.

 ## 5.x to 6.x